bergemon/beast_rest_api_simple_lib/README.md

 > [!IMPORTANT]
 > Library is not completed yet.
 The only directory you need to write a server is simple_server catalog.

+> [!NOTE]
+> This library uses boost.asio and boost.beast as a dependencies!

 ### Quick Start:

 You can simply create a route like it's written below: